zerologiko/functional-javascript/README.md

 # functional-javascript
-Examples of differente functional programming concepts in ES6 Javascript.
+Examples of different functional programming concepts in ES6 Javascript.